 We do not know for sure because this vaccine was not tested in a large number of people with autoimmune diseases or weak immune systems, such as those with HIV, cancer, or those taking medicines that weaken their immune system.
 However, this is not a live vaccine so it cannot cause COVID-19 even if your immune system is weak.
 Those with a weak immune system might have an increased risk of severe COVID-19 infection and will be eligible to receive this vaccine from Lurie Children’s but should first discuss this with their healthcare provider.

-In general, anaphylaxis to vaccines occurs approximately 1-2 times for every million doses of vaccine given.
+Anaphylaxis to COVID-19 vaccines occurs approximately once for every 100,000 doses of vaccine given.
 If you have a history of anaphylaxis to any vaccine ingredients (described in the Pfizer fact sheet), then you should not receive this vaccine.
 In consultation with our Allergy-Immunology experts, a history of anaphylaxis to any of the ingredients would be very rare.
 The most likely ingredient to which an allergy will occur is polyethylene glycol.
 If you have common allergies to medications, foods, inhalants, insects and latex are no more likely than the general public to have an allergic reaction to the COVID-19 vaccine.
 However, if you have a history of severe allergy to any vaccine or medication, you should first discuss the COVID-19 vaccine with personal medical provider.

 To date, no cases of Guillain-Barré syndrome (GBS) have been reported following vaccination with a COVID-19 mRNA vaccine.
 Therefore, individuals with GBS can receive the vaccine.
 One side effect, Bell’s Palsy, was seen in 0.01% of patients who got the vaccine in the Pfizer clinical trial, which is less than the general population.
 The FDA has plans to monitor for this, but at this time, those with a history of Bell’s Palsy can get the vaccine.